 Areas of Interest:

-International Political Economy (Trade, Health), Globalization, Political Sociology, Comparative Historical Sociology, International Organizations, Social Theory
+Global Health, International Political Economy, Globalization, Political Sociology, Comparative Historical Sociology, International Organizations, Social Theory

 Nitsan Chorev is the Harmon Family Professor of Sociology and International Studies at Brown University.
 She was a Member at the Institute for Advanced Study in Princeton, Fellow at the Woodrow Wilson International Center for Scholars, and a Global Fellow at the UCLA International Institute.
 She specializes in the politics of globalization and neoliberalism, and teaches global political economy, comparative historical sociology, classical social theory, and contemporary social theory.

 Her first book, Remaking U.S. Trade Policy: From Protectionism to Globalization (Cornell University Press, 2007), looks at the globalization as a political, rather than a merely economic, project and investigates what political conditions made globalization possible.
 The book offers a political history of trade liberalization in the United States and at the GATT (later, the WTO) from the 1930s to the 2000s by tracing the political struggles and institutional transformations that allowed supporters of liberal trade to successfully win free-trade policies against what was initially an influential protectionist opposition.
 The book won the ASA Political Economy of the World-Systems book award.